fxsitecompat/www.fxsitecompat.dev/content/en-CA/docs/2016/loading-cross-origin-worker-now-fires-error-event-instead-of-throwing-worker-in-sandboxed-iframe-no-longer-allowed.md

 ```
 Mozilla's [*PDF.js*](https://mozilla.github.io/pdf.js/) library is currently broken in cross-origin environments such as CDNs because it lacks the `onerror` handler for the worker and the fallback function will never get called.

+**Update**: *PDF.js* version 1.4.187 has fixed the issue.
+You can download the latest pre-built version from the [pdfjs-dist repository](https://github.com/mozilla/pdfjs-dist) until a new release is available on the [pdf.js repository](https://github.com/mozilla/pdf.js/releases).
+You can also build it yourself.

 Firefox 45 has also solved an implementation bug where the browser was incorrectly allowing a worker to be loaded in an [`<iframe>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) with the `sandbox` attribute.
 Such code now leads to an error as above, because the document in a sandboxed iframe has a unique origin that won't match anything, while worker scripts are required to be [same-origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
 The workaround here is adding `allow-same-origin` to the `sandbox` value, though it's not recommended due to the loosened protection.